-While writing, it is recommended to use internal links to articles already published on your website.
+While writing, it is recommended to use internal links to other blog posts published on your website while writing.
 When a search engine crawls through the page, the crawler will look into any attached URL.
-Unless a no-follow attribute is attached, these links will be added to the search engine index and bring other posts higher in the search rankings.
+Unless a no-follow attribute is attached, these links will be added to the search engine index, bringing other posts higher in search rankings.

-Beyond having benefits to the search engines, adding a link or two to the post can improve user interactivity.
-These internal links can give additional relevant information to users without leaving your website.
-This also helps decrease the bounce rate in visitors to your page as they may choose to visit other articles and stay on your website for longer.
+Beyond having benefits to search engines, adding a link or two to the post can improve user interactivity.
+These internal links can give additional relevant information to encourage users without leave your website.
+This also helps decrease the bounce rate of visitors to your page as they may choose to visit other articles and stay on your website for longer.

-Alternatively, adding outbound links may be helpful in digital marketing to direct users towards products on other sites.
-The anchor text can be the product’s name linked to the store page in these cases.
-What’s more, this linking can help the search engine identify the post’s content more accurately.
+Alternatively, adding outbound links may be helpful in marketing to direct users towards other websites that provide value related to your topic.
+In these cases, the anchor text can be the product’s name linked to the store page.
+Moreover, this link can help the search bots identify the post’s content more accurately.

-Choosing relevant anchor text is recommended even if there is no Google penalty for internal links.
-The internal link should fit contextually in the blog without feeling forced.
-If you find it challenging to include the internal link, you can add a “related articles” or “further reading” section and add links them with the full title.
+Choosing relevant anchor text is recommended even if internal links have no Google penalty.
+The internal link should fit contextually in the blog post without feeling forced.
+If you find it challenging to include the internal link, you can add a “related articles” or “further reading” section and add links with the full title.

 Note that keyword stuffing is not ideal when writing friendly blog posts, as they stand out from the rest of the content.
 Although these keywords are classified as NLP and relevant to search engines, they do not add any valuable information to the reader.

-Thus, keyword research is crucial if you want to use keywords effectively.
+Thus, keyword research is crucial if you want to use keywords effectively, things like search intent, search volume and topical relevancy all play a part in the success of your article.
 Google can give you a plethora of topics to write on to satisfy their searches.
 It can be tempting to make a single article covering everything, but this won’t make for an informative blog post.

-Identify the target keyword, then use the Google Keyword Tool to get words related to the main keyword.
+Identify the target keyword, then use A tool like Google Keyword Tool, SEMrush, or any other keyword research tool to get words like the main keyword.
 Your post can focus on a singular topic in detail by finding specific words like the main keyword.
 Also, multiple articles on a website that use the same keyword can confuse search engines on which post should be shown on the results page.

 7. Quality Over Quantity

-An SEO friendly post that cover a specific topic should be as precise and coherent as possible.
-Optimised SEO content allows your page to be recognised by search engines, while users who find quality information will link it on their pages.
+An SEO-friendly post that covers a specific topic should be as precise and coherent as possible.
+Optimised SEO content allows your page to be recognised by search engines, while users who find quality information will link it to their pages.

 This linking is crucial to writing SEO posts because the Google algorithm works.
 It does not pay attention to how many words a post has but rather how many links will direct to that page.